isomerpages/mddi-corp/media-centre/press-releases/_posts/2024-09-24-post-Minister Josephine Teo’s comments on the “Unlocking Potential: Digital Cooperation for DPI” panel.md

 but also a very important for us to continue to learn from colleagues around the world the challenges they face.
 In learning together, we have a better chance of making progress together.
 One of the ways in which we have done so is through the <strong>Forum of Small States, of which we are the convener.
-On its 30th anniversary, we decided that we should introduce a digital pillar, and capacity programs have now been introduced. </strong>These programs take place annually and exist at the executive- and fellowship levels.
+On its 30th anniversary, we decided that we should introduce a digital pillar, and capacity programmes have now been introduced. </strong>These programs take place annually and exist at the executive- and fellowship levels.
 And through this process, we have been able to bring together colleagues from around the world to try and make progress together.</p>